 Farmer Mac considers a loan's original loan-to-value ratio as one of many factors in evaluating loss severity.
 Loan-to-value ratios depend on the market value of a property, as determined in accordance with Farmer Mac's collateral valuation standards.
 As of December 31, 2022 and 2021, the average unpaid principal balances for Agricultural Finance mortgage loans outstanding and to which Farmer Mac has direct credit exposure was \$806,000 and \$790,000, respectively.
 Farmer Mac calculates the "original loan-to-value" ratio of a loan by dividing the original loan principal balance by the original appraised property value.
-This calculation does not reflect any amortization of the original loan balance or any adjustment to the original appraised value to provide a current market value.
-The original loan-to-value ratio of any cross-collateralized loans is calculated on a combined basis rather than on a loan-by-loan basis.
-The weighted-average original loan-to-value ratio for Agricultural Finance mortgage loans purchased during 2022 was 43%, compared to 49% for loans purchased during 2021.
+This calculation does not reflect any amortization of the original loan-to-value ratio of any cross-collateralized loans is calculated on a combined basis rather than on a loan-by-loan basis.
 The weighted-average original loan-to-value ratio for Agricultural Finance mortgage loans and loans underlying off-balance sheet Farmer Mac Guaranteed Securities and LTSPCs was 51% and 52% as of December 31, 2022 and 2021, respectively.
 The weighted-average original loan-to-value ratio for all 90-day delinquencies was 46% and 51% as of December 31, 2022 and 2021, respectively.